ZYangChen/DC-SatMVS/README.md

 The official implementation of "Conv-fusion Transformer with Distribution Contrast Loss for Surface Depth Estimation from Multi-view Stereo Satellite Images”
 <br>
 The experimental results are available <a href="https://github.com/ZYangChen/Conv-fusion-Transformer-with-Distribution-Contrast-Loss/releases/tag/result">here</a>, and the full code will be made publicly available upon acceptance.
-The weights files are available <a href="https://github.com/ZYangChen/CTD-Sat/releases/tag/checkpints">here</a>.
 ## Model Zoo
 |  Dataset   | Code  | Weight  |  Condition  |
 |  :----:  | :----:  |:----:  |:----:  |